 Content on Amazon Instant Video

 Amazon Instant Video sources a lot of content from TV networks and studios and has several popular series available for streaming.
-This includes over 22,000+ movies, 2200+ TV series and original content that Amazon is developing.
+This includes over 22,000+ movies, 2200+ TV series, and original content from Amazon.

 Amazon is also focusing on creating original content to keep the competitive edge.
 They also try to get exclusive deals like the recent one with PBS for exclusive streaming rights to several titles for children and ‘Downtown Abbey’, the most popular series from PBS.